Does insurance cover varicose vein treatment? In a word…yes!

 Our office accepts most major commercial insurance, Medicare, and MediCal, allowing patients with these insurance plans to see Dr. Malvehy, consistently rated one of the best vein doctors in California.
 Though our office does not offer vein treatment as part of the Kaiser Permanente network, we offer preferred pricing for patients covered by Kaiser.

-Our office routinely deals with insurance companies, Medicare, and Medi-Cal to ensure that our patients can get the vein treatment they need covered by their insurance, including:
+Our office routinely deals with insurance company, Medicare to ensure that our patients can get the vein treatment they need covered by their insurance, including:

 - Laser varicose vein treatment